mnemnion/orb/doc/md/grym/section.md

     assert(section.line_last)
 end
 ```
+### addLine(section, line)
 Add a line to a section.

+These lines are later translated into blocks, and when the
+parser is mature, =section.line= will be set to nil before
+the Doc is returned.

  - section: the section
  - line: the line